 Jump to navigation

-The Colorado State Innovation Model (SIM), funded by the Centers for Medicare & Medicaid Services, is helping practices integrate behavioral health and primary care and test alternative payment models.
+The Colorado State Innovation Model (SIM), funded by the Centers for Medicare & Medicaid Services, is helping practices integrate behavioral and physical health in primary care settings and test alternative payment models.
 The first cohort launched with 100 practices in February 2016 and the application for cohort 2 closed on March 31, 2017.
-The application for the third cohort will be released in 2018.
+The application for the third cohort will be released on November 15, 2017.

 The Colorado State Innovation Model touches nearly every aspect of our health system, setting the stage for a sweeping transformation that will help us accelerate our progress toward the Triple Aim of lower costs, better care and improved population health.
 It will also allow us to reach our goal of becoming the healthiest state.